Drumming to get back in-sync

 The Rewire Rhythm program is collaborative, challenging and enjoyable.
-Participants drum together with a facilitator and occasional guest musicians, for eight weekly 90 min sessions, culminating in a public performance and/or the recording of their own CD.
+Participants drum together with a facilitator and occasional guest musicians, for ten weekly 90 min sessions, with the option to create a recording and/or a public performance.

 Distinct from traditional music therapy, this innovative program brings clinical psychology and neuroscience together with community music.